banner-img

 Security Monitoring & Malware Scans

 Proactive scanning for malware, brute-force attacks, and suspicious activity, with instant alerts and removal.
+For added protection, you should consider using a WordPress security plugin.

-• Why does it matter?
-Prevents data breaches and blacklisting by Google.
+• Why does it matter: Prevents data breaches and blacklisting by Google.

-• What to look for?
-Real-time monitoring + automatic malware removal.
+• What to look for: Real-time monitoring + automatic malware removal.

-• Frequency?
-Daily scans with immediate threat response.
+• Frequency: Daily scans with immediate threat response.

 • Bonus: Web application firewall (WAF) for added protection.